Tom Poston: Career

 In 1953, as Thomas Poston, he was cast as "Detective" in the film City That Never Sleeps.
-In 1957, Poston gained recognition as a comedic "Man in the Street" (along with his colleagues Louie Nye, Dayton Allen and Don Knotts) on The Steve Allen Show.
+In 1957, Poston gained recognition as a comedic "Man in the Street" (along with his colleagues Louis Nye, Dayton Allen and Don Knotts) on The Steve Allen Show.
 For these performances, Poston won the 1959 Emmy Award for Best Supporting Actor (Continuing Character) in a Comedy Series.
-In the fall of 1959, when the Allen program moved west to Los Angeles, Tom remained in New York, appearing frequently on Broadway and television game shows.
+In the fall of 1959, when the Allen program moved west to Los Angeles, Poston remained in New York, appearing frequently on Broadway and television game shows.

 His film career was limited, with appearances in films such as William Castle's Zotz!
 (1962), The Old Dark House (1963), Soldier in the Rain (1963), Cold Turkey (1971), The Happy Hooker (1975), Rabbit Test (1978), Up the Academy (1980) and Carbon Copy (1981).
 He was cast as Michael Carrington's uncle Tom Anderson in Grease 2 (1982), but his scenes were deleted.

-However, his television career was expansive, covering the better part of five decades.
+His television career covered the better part of five decades.
 When Mel Brooks submitted his idea for Get Smart to the ABC network, ABC wanted Poston for the lead role of Maxwell Smart.
 When ABC passed on the show, NBC picked it up and the lead went to Don Adams.
 Poston, however, made a guest appearance on the show as a KAOS villain.
 He appeared in Thriller during its second season in 1961.
-The episode, number six, was entitled "Masquerade" and starred Elizabeth Montgomery.
+The episode, number six, was titled "Masquerade" and starred Elizabeth Montgomery.

 In 1968, Poston played the role of the Scarecrow, at The Municipal Opera Association of St. Louis, production of The Wizard of Oz.
 Lana Cantrell played Dorothy Gale, and Betty Low played the Sorceress of the North, also known as Glinda.

-Poston was a recurring guest star on The Bob Newhart Show in the 1970s, playing "The Peeper," a buddy of Bob's since college.
-Whenever the Peeper came from Vermont to visit Newhart's Chicago-based character, Dr. Bob Hartley, the two middle-aged men would still try to one-up each other with practical jokes.
+Poston was a recurring guest star on The Bob Newhart Show in the 1970s, playing "The Peeper", a buddy of Bob's since college, whereby he and Bob would try to one-up each other with practical jokes.
 Poston later played the role of Franklin Delano Bickley on Mork & Mindy.